Techtonica/curriculum/command-line/command-line-advanced.md

     grep --files-with-matches important *
     ```

+- Piping commands together
+  - You can chain commands using the pipe operator, `|`, located above your return key (to get to the pipe `|`, press shift and `\`).
+Commands connected by pipes are run in order from left to right.
+The output of the first command gets "piped" or fed into the next command, which is run, and then the output of that is piped into the next command, and so forth.
+  - Example: the command on the third line below will print all text files (`cat *.txt`), searching for only lines containing "error" (`grep error`), and print a count of those lines(`wc -l`).
+Try these commands and watch how the output changes:

+    ```bash
+    cat *.txt
+    cat *.txt | grep error
+    cat *.txt | grep error | wc -l
+    ```
+    Hint: don't forget you can always use `man` to discover more about `wc` and other commands.

+- Searching for a file with `find`
+  - Let's say we remember part of the path of a file but nothing else.
+We can use find like so (remember to `man find` on your own if you want to learn more):
+    ```bash
+    find / -path "*part/you/recall*"
+    ```

+- History
+  - The history of commands you've executed in your shell can be accessed using the `history` command. `history` will print out a long list.
+To narrow your search, use `grep` with history.
+Example:

+    ```bash
+    history|grep cat
+    ```

+  - There is a shortcut to search backwards through history and place it on your current command prompt (so it's different from `history` because it doesn't output anything).
+To do this, type Ctrl+R (in your Mac Terminal), and you will see the command prompt change to `(reverse-i-search)`.
+Here, type a string like `cat`, and it'll autocomplete and turn into a previous command that you typed that contained the letters `cat`.
+When you find the one you want to execute, press return and it'll execute the command as if you took the time to type out the whole command again.

+- Writing the output of a command to a file
+  - We can add text to a file from the command line without even opening up a text editor.
+  - This is also useful for saving the long output of some useful command into a file so I can reference it later.
+  - Write output to a file with `>`. `>` takes the output of whatever is before the `>`, and writes it directly into the filename provided after the `>`.
+Caution: `>` will overwrite the entire previous contents of that file, if any.
+Some call this the "shovel operator," because it looks like a shovel, and you're shoveling text into a file.
+  - `>>` is similar, except it appends text to the end of the file (instead of overwriting the entire file).
+Some call this the double shovel operator.

+- Permissions
+  - View permissions of all files in a directory by using `ls` with two short options, `a` and `l`, like so:
+    ```bash
+    ls -al
+    ```
+    The permissions will show up on the left of each file listing as a series of user / group / other bit masks.

 - The `which` command
   - See what version of a program is in use.
 You'll see the full path to the location of the program's executable.
     ```bash
     which ls
     which python
+    which git
     ```

 - Special characters